 This post may contain affiliate links.
 I will receive a small commission from these sales at no additional cost to you!

-Kids love learning how to make rock candy, and this rock candy recipe is a fun way to disguise a Summer Break science lesson as a delicious treat!
-All it takes to make rock candy are a few basic kitchen tools, a whole lot of sugar, and a little bit of patience!
+Learn how to make your own rock candy!
+Making rock candy is a clever way to combine an educational STEAM science lesson with a delicious sugary treat at the end.
+All it takes to make rock candy are a few simple ingredients, some basic kitchen tools, a whole lot of sugar, and a little bit of patience!

-Rock candy is one of the easiest candies to make, but it does take a bit of time.
-Depending on the temperature and humidity of your climate, it can take anywhere from 5-10 days for the crystals to fully form.
+Rock candy is one of the easiest homemade candies to make, but it does take a bit of time.
+Depending upon the temperature and humidity of your climate, it can take anywhere from 5-10 days for the crystals to fully form.

-Give the kids a notebook and have them record the changes throughout the course of the week – it’s great fun to watch the crystals form and grow!
+Create a science notebook and have the kids record the changes in their rock candy crystals throughout the course of the week – it’s great fun to watch the crystals form and grow!
+Let the rock candy experiment begin!

 Supplies Needed to Make Rock Candy: